 If you have distance or internet/mail-order sales, then you need to pay particular attention to the VAT situation.

 This article aims to give you an overview.
 Without knowing your specific circumstances, it cannot be comprehensive.

-I would advise you to discuss your business – the type of products or services provided, the type and location of customers, your level of turnover etc – with your accountant to ensure that you are applying VAT properly.
-This should be done firstly when the business is starting but you should also review it regularly as your business may change or the VAT rules may change.
+I would advise you to discuss your business – the type of products or services provided, the type and location of customers, your level of turnover, etc – with your accountant to ensure that you are applying VAT properly.
+This should be done first when the business is starting but you should also review it regularly as your business may change or the VAT rules may change.
 Here is an article that can help you find which type of accountant is right for you.

 The Revenue website has a lot of information about VAT.
 The Local Enterprise Offices also will be able to provide information.
 It’s usually better to have a thorough discussion with your accountant at the start.

 I hope this article was of benefit to you.
 If you have further questions, feel free to contact me at Jim (at) accountsplus (dot) ie.